-- -Dialysis Center
+- Center for cancer and blood disorders

-- -Severe Atopic Dermatitis
+- Severe Atopic Dermatitis

-- -Chronic Pain
+- Chronic Pain

-- -Bone Marrow Transplant/Long-Term Survivors

-- -Type II Diabetes
+- Irritable bowel disorders

-- -Epidermolysis Bullosa
+- Spina bifida

-- -Palliative Care
+- Palliative Care

-- -GI (including Feeding Clinic)
+- GI (including Feeding Clinic)

-- -Cystic Fibrosis
+- Cystic Fibrosis

-- 3. Other services:
+3. Other services:

-- Consultation with physicians, schools, and human service agencies and other involved professionals regarding patient care issues. - .
-Education of staff or the public on the use of psychological services or particular modes of intervention - Coordination of mental health services with community agencies. - Referrals to community resources to address special patients' needs. - Collaboration and consultation with schools to develop appropriate educational programs for children followed at PCH.
+- Consultation with physicians, schools, and human service agencies and other involved professionals regarding patient care issues. - Education of staff or the public on the use of psychological services or particular modes of intervention - Coordination of mental health services with community agencies. - Partnership with a local high school to recruit under-represented minorities into mental health professions. - Referrals to community resources to address special patients' needs. - Collaboration and consultation with schools to develop appropriate educational programs for children followed at PC.